by private jet

 People with guns everywhere, just like in London or New York.

 But also friendly faces and hopeful smiles like anywhere else in the world.

 Visit to East Africa University Bosaso.
-They teach in partnership with the Francis Drake Institute of Maritime Law in London and Tavistock (if you smile here, you are quick witted).
+They teach in partnership with the Francis Drake Institute of Maritime Law in Tavistock (if you smile here, you are quick witted).